 Joseph R. Williams is a partner at Pollock Begg Komar Glasser & Vertz LLC.
 His diverse, comprehensive family law practice includes all types of economic cases, custody and visitation, protection from abuse and support.
 Joe’s legal fortitude is evident in and out of the courtroom.
-He thrives on the challenges that arise with each unique client situation.
+He thrives on the challenges that arise with each unique client situation and he is collaboratively trained, holding a certificate from the Collaborative Law Association of Southwestern Pennsylvania.

 With hard work and long hours, Joe has risen through the ranks quickly at Pollock Begg since starting as a law clerk in 2008.
 As a new associate, Joe worked closely with firm leadership on their cases in addition to building his own clientele.
 Learning from all of the partners and incorporating their strengths into his own legal practice, Joe has proven himself a natural leader and an energetic force on the Pittsburgh legal scene.
 In 2013, Joe was named to the Lawyers on the Fast Track by The Legal Intelligencer, an honor bestowed upon just 38 people statewide.